Staff Duress System Canada: How It Works

 A successful hospital staff duress program combines technology, policy, and training.
 RTLS provides the real-time visibility and data foundation, while leaders use these insights to shape protocols, drills, and continuous improvement efforts.

-Q&A: RTLS Staff Duress for Hospitals
+Frequently Asked Questions About RTLS Staff Duress for US Hospitals

 What is RTLS staff duress?